 Overview

 For decades, commercial real estate firms have relied on human professionals -- paralegals, lease administrators, and specialized BPO firms like NTrust and Realogic -- to abstract leases.
 A skilled reviewer reads a 50- to 150-page document line by line, interprets complex legal language, and manually enters data into property management systems.
-The result is high-quality, contextually nuanced output, but it comes at $150 to $400 per lease and takes 3 to 8 hours per document.
+The result is high-quality, contextually nuanced output, but it usually costs far more than Lextract and takes hours to days depending on staffing and vendor process.

 Feature Comparison